AngelShiina/AngelShiina/README.md

 ☕ **Java developer** with a strong focus on **Minecraft (Paper) plugin development**
 and clean, reusable project templates.

-Currently, only one repository is public — more will be released once they are polished and properly documented.
+Currently, only a few repositories are public — more will be released once they are polished and properly documented.

 ---